scozv/blog/_posts/2016-04-05-fully-migrating-from-bitbucket-cloud-issue-system-to-jira-server.md

 Please read the official guide [^ATL_dvcs].

+According to the Atlassian Support, the DVCS will refresh status from Bitbucket Cloud every 60 minutes [^DCON-379].
+That means when we push commits to Bitbucket Cloud, the JIRA issue page may not reflect the latest commits immediately.

 ## Setup the JIRA Link in Bitbucket Cloud

 We want to display the hyperlink in Bitbucket Cloud commit history page.